SiRi13/CarND-LaneLines-P1/report.md

 ###1.
 Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 At first the image gets converted to the HLS color space.
-This allows me to filter yellow and white better, even in darker parts e.g. shadows.
+This allows me to filter yellow and white better, even in darker parts like shadows.
 I chose the HLS space because it is better suited for filtering colors and made the lanes stick out more than other color spaces.

 ![Filtered Colors of Lane Lines](./examples/plots/filtered.png "Yellow And White Colors Filtered")